 There will also be plenty of opportunity to play your own songs in our evening on-site optional open mics and to receive constructive feedback as well as individual mentoring throughout the week.

 The school is set in beautiful Box Hill, North Downs in Surrey with plenty of scope for outdoor writing, walks and visits to local country pubs.

-Single-room accommodation (no single room supplement) is available in the nearby Juniper Hall and includes all catered meals from Monday midday through Friday lunchtime.
+Single-room accommodation (no single room supplement) is available in the nearby Juniper Hall and includes catered meals (including all dietary preferences) from Monday midday through Friday lunchtime.

 The standard price is £479.
-However, you can take advantage of the EARLY-BIRD all-inclusive 10% discounted price of £429 available until the end of April.
+However, you can take advantage of the EARLY-BIRD all-inclusive 10% discounted price of £429 until 25th May.